kedarkarkee/flutter_html_to_pdf_plus/README.md

 <img src="${imageFile.path}" alt="web-img">
 ```

-Many images inside your document can significantly affect the final file size so I suggest to use [flutter_image_compress](https://github.com/OpenFlutter/flutter_image_compress) plugin.
+Many images inside your document can significantly affect the final file size so we suggest to use [flutter_image_compress](https://github.com/OpenFlutter/flutter_image_compress) plugin to compress images before generating PDF.

+## Contributing

+If you want to contribute, please submit a [pull request](https://github.com/originoss/flutter_html_to_pdf_plus/pulls) or [create an issue](https://github.com/originoss/flutter_html_to_pdf_plus/issues).

+## Credits

+- Thanks to [Afur](https://github.com/afur) for the initial work on this plugin
+- Thanks to [raister21](https://github.com/raister21) for their work on PDF Size & Orientation
+- Thanks to [wiseminds](https://github.com/wiseminds) for the inspiration for margins customization